scalableminds/zarrita/README.md

-**Here be dragons.** Minimal exploratory implementation of the Zarr version 3.0 core protocol.
+**Here be dragons.** Zarrita is a minimal, exploratory implementation of the [Zarr version 3.0 core protocol](https://zarr-specs.readthedocs.io/en/core-protocol-v3.0-dev/protocol/core/v3.0.html).
+This is a technical spike only, not for production use.

-This is a technical spike, not for production use.
+This README contains a doctest suite to verify basic functionality using local file system storage.

 Ensure blank slate: